 Effective July 1, 2016 for Local 2 and Local 1300 and effective October 27, 2017 for Local 1859, employees shall contribute 2% of pensionable earnings to the MTA Pension Plan.
 Local 1300 participants contribution will increase to 3% effective July 1, 2019 and 4% effective July 1, 2020.
+Local 2 participants contribution will increase to 3% effective July 1, 2020 and 4% effective July 1, 2021.
 Contributions shall continue until such time as the plan actuary certifies that the market value funded ratio equals or exceeds 100%.
 Once the 100% funded ratio is reached, employee contributions shall cease.
 If the funded ratio falls below 95%, employee contributions shall resume until the funded ratio returns to 100%.
 Employees who separate before becoming eligible for a Normal, Early, Disability, or Deferred Vested pension benefit shall be entitled to a return of their contributions plus interest computed at 5.0% compounded annually.